VDrift/vdrift/docs/Drift_scoring.md

 -   **Base score** - This is simply the length the car has travelled in this drift (in meters).
 A longer drift will earn higher base score.
 -   **Bonus score** - This contains 3 components:
     -   **drift length bonus** - same value as the base score, effectively giving double bonus to longer drifts.
-    -   **maximum drift speed bonus** - the value is

-`the maximum drift speed (in m/s) / 2`
+    -   **maximum drift speed bonus** - the value is the maximum drift speed (in m/s) / 2

-e.g. a maximum drift speed of 20 m/s will earn a bonus of 10.
+        -   e.g. a maximum drift speed of 20 m/s will earn a bonus of 10.

--   -   **maximum drift angle bonus** - the value is

-`the maximum drift angle (in radian) * 40 / PI`
+    -   **maximum drift angle bonus** - the value is the maximum drift angle (in radian) * 40 / PI

-e.g. a maximum drift angle of PI/4 (45 degrees) will earn a bonus of 10.
+        -   e.g. a maximum drift angle of PI/4 (45 degrees) will earn a bonus of 10.

 If the car goes off track or spins out during a drift, the accumulated drift score is not added to the total score.
 An accumulated drift score of less than 5 is not added to the total either.